crystarm/algs/README.md

 ## Note on usage

 Important!
 No license is provided; all rights reserved.
-That means the code here is protected by default copyright rules: you may read it, study it, and use it as a reference, but **direct copying / reuse of complete solutions is extremely unacceptable**.
+That means the code here is protected by default copyright rules: you may read it, study it, and use it as a reference, but **please do not copy or reuse complete solutions directly**!
 It's a matter of ethics.
 It’s published **for learning and reference only**, also as a showcase of my approach, not a bundle of copy-paste ready answers.

-This is **not** a solution graveyard.
 I only add solutions that I consider **highly above average or hard in difficulty** or personally interesting, i.e. things that taught me something non-trivial.
+This is **not** a solution graveyard. : - )

 ## Highlights

-Here are the most notable solutions:
+Here are the most, in my opinion, notable solutions:

 ### ACMP